 You can use the SmartThings app to setup and operate the HW-Q70R, and it also works with Amazon Alexa, providing access to Spotify Connect and hands-free control.
 Just make sure you rename it in SmartThings or Alexa won’t know which device you’re talking about.

 There’s support for lossy and lossless audio formats including AAC, WAV, OGG, ALAC, AIFF and FLAC, along with UHQ 32-bit upscaling for supporting devices.
-You have a choice of Wi-Fi and Bluetooth, but unsurprisingly you don’t get Chromecast or Apple’s AirPlay.
+You have a choice of Wi-Fi and Bluetooth (so you can use the soundbar as a Bluetooth speaker), but unsurprisingly you don’t get Chromecast or Apple’s AirPlay.

 Features TL;DR: The combination of Acoustic Beam technology and Atmos/DTS:X audio promises an immersive front soundstage that’s perfect for movies; while other features also ensure a seamless gaming experience.